News

 NCRC is a large-scale, multidisciplinary forum held annually at Harvard University, where the most accomplished undergraduate students from across the United States and internationally convene each year to share their research in the humanities, social sciences, and natural sciences.
 The core vision behind our conference is to provide student researchers with the opportunity to hear from the world’s leading authorities in academia, policy, and industry, as well as to foster important exchanges and dialogue between students… read more about Attend the 2023 National Collegiate Research Conference »

 Apply by February 20, 2023 at 5:00pm.
 Are you and a group of fellow students excited about testing a new idea or exploring a compelling research question?
 Do you want to extend work that you started through a course, extra-curricular activity, or Bass Connections, DukeEngage, Data+ or Story+ project?
-Bass Connections and the Undergraduate Research Support Office are pleased to support this research grant program for students involved in collaborative team-based research projects.
-This research award… read more about Student Teams Grants 2023 »
+Bass Connections and the Undergraduate Research Support Office are pleased to support this research grant program for students involved in collaborative team-based… read more about Student Teams Grants 2023 »

 PEP is an opportunity aimed at supporting the political and leadership development of Duke students.
 One of the program’s goals is to support women and underrepresented groups in political leadership, though the program is open to students of all identities.
 Eligible participants are Duke students of any majors who apply during the fall of their junior year.
 As PEP Fellows, students will participate in unique leadership development opportunities, including taking a politically-engaged class… read more about Political Engagement Project (PEP) Info Session »